-Health and Kinesiology Major - Concentration in Exercise Science, B.S.
+Health and Kinesiology Major, Exercise Science Concentration, BS

 Any student graduating with a major in Exercise Science will be required to earn at least a C in all major courses.
-The following is only one source of information regarding a student's program of study for a B.S. in Kinesiology with a concentration in Exercise Science.
+The following is only one source of information regarding a student's program of study for a BS in Kinesiology with a concentration in Exercise Science.
 Note: Some courses required for the major will also fulfill requirements for the General Education Curriculum.
 Students should always meet with a faculty advisor for information on course scheduling, rotation, and selection and for planning an effective and efficient program of study.